siuynin/nindemo/frontend/README.md

    npm install
    ```

-2. Add your Gemini API key to `.env.local`:
+2. Add your Gemini API key to `.env`:

    ```
    GEMINI_API_KEY=your_key